Renormalization Treatment of IR and UV Cutoffs in Waveguide QED and Implications to Numerical Model Simulation: Perturbative analysis and multi-photon extension

 \section{Perturbative analysis and multi-photon extension}

 Although our expressions for $\Gamma$ and $\omega_A$ are non-perturbative, i.e., not truncated in powers of the coupling parameter $\gamma^{1/2}$, a perturbative analysis of the scattering amplitudes provides valuable physical insight into the structure of the corrections we computed and their impact on photon-scattering dynamics.
-Moreover, the formalism employed in this section has also been studied in the present waveguide-QED setup~\cite{pletyukhovScatteringMasslessParticles2012,chenPropagatorsJaynesCummingsModel2002,seeDiagrammaticApproachMultiphoton2017,shiMultiphotonScatteringTheory2015,sheremetWaveguideQuantumElectrodynamics2022}, allowing these corrections to be naturally extended to the multi-photon scattering regime.
+Moreover, the formalism employed in this section has also been studied in the present waveguide-QED setup~\cite{pletyukhovScatteringMasslessParticles2012,chenPropagatorsJaynesCummingsModel2002,seeDiagrammaticApproachMultiphoton2017,shiMultiphotonScatteringTheory2015,sheremetWaveguideQuantumElectrodynamics2022,schneiderGreensfunctionFormalismWaveguide2016}, allowing us to identify how these corrections enter selected multi-photon scattering contributions.